 This paper primarily aims to provide an insight into current data on AI techniques that support brain care.
 We briefly outlined essential AI concepts and applications and the main techniques and knowledge bases employed in neuroscience.
 First, we summarized the key clinical uses of AI in the brain, such as classification and predictive methods.
 Second, we offered a complete explanation of recent classification methods based on brain connectivity.
 Finally, we discuss how AI might transform brain care in the near and long term, identifying open issues and promising directions for future research, considering the latest advancements and the fast-expanding potential of the field.
-In recent years, many academics in the neuroscience discipline have become increasingly interested in AI optimize algorithms. То neurosurgical treatments, machine learning has been applied to uncover approaches to improve diagnostic and peri-operative decision-making quality and precision.
+In recent years, many academics in the neuroscience discipline have increasingly interested become in optimize algorithms.
+To neurosurgical treatments, machine learning has been applied to uncover approaches to improve diagnostic and peri-operative decision-making quality and precision.
 In this research, recent applications and AI based models and algorithms have been presented to discuss their accuracy in the precise diagnosis of psychiatric disorders.
 When it comes to diagnosis, neural models are commonly used.
 Even though artificial learning frameworks have been shown to produce outstanding outcomes, they have a few disadvantages that must be considered.
-One of the most challenging issues to overcome is the vast volume of data to avoid overfitting and increase performance.
-Acquiring them. meanwhile, may not be simple.
-Several works address this problem by developing frameworks appropriate that can vield outstanding results even with small quantities of data (Basaia et al., 2019), training from partial data (Ghazi et al., 2019), and employing semi-supervised and unsupervised techniques.
+One of the most challenging issues to overcome is the vast volume of data to avoid overfitting and performance.
+Acquiring increase meanwhile, may not be simple.
+Several works address this problem by developing can vield appropriate frameworks that outstanding results even with small quantities of data (Basaia et al., 2019), training from partial data (Ghazi et al., 2019), and employing semi-supervised and unsupervised techniques.

 These algorithms are still a dark box in terms of the foundations on which the predictions are created from the input data.
-As a result, "precision" will be a critical component in the algorithms, advancement of new and numerous research projects will be conducted in this area.
+As a result, "precision" will be a critical component in the advancement of new algorithms, numerous research projects will be conducted in this area.
 An intriguing alternative to this goal is the brain connection representation of the human brain.
 Such information enables us to describe the brain using mathematical models, allowing us to investigate hidden disease changes outside of visible items in traditional imaging.
-For the diagnosis and classification interclass of numerous neurodegenerative illnesses, good efficiency has been achieved using classical ML and DL models.
+For the diagnosis and classification of interclass numerous neurodegenerative illnesses, good efficiency has been achieved using classical ML and DL models.
 The adoption of innovative graphbased DL techniques, such as graph neural networks, can provide an important view in this regard.
 Although AI's capability in brain care is exciting, it's important to recognize some obstacles to see actual improvements in real-world systems.
 Some of the primary challenges are data quality, data inconsistency and instability, and huge size and variety limitations in support of new investigations.
-To achieve this goal, researchers developed public developed libraries and and leaderboards to make materials readily accessible and to submit new discoveries, implicitly dealing with medical-related difficulties such as verification and legal challenges.
+To achieve this goal, researchers developed developed public libraries and leaderboards to make materials readily accessible and to submit new discoveries, dealing medical-related implicitly with difficulties such as verification and legal challenges.
 Additionally, efforts are made to foster collaboration between AI researchers and nanotech consumers (as clinicians and medical experts).
 Web tools geared at collaborative learning paradigms, which enable research hospitals and institutions to interact and generate more robust AI algorithms and collect annotated data, play a critical role in this context.